tongyanxiang/MoD2/index.md

 **Probability threshold**

-The `probThreshold` is the probability over which an alarm is given.
+The `probThreshold` is the probability below which an alarm is given.
 Its value is determined by users, generally set to 0.9973 (*three-sigma rule*) or 0.999999998 (*six-sigma rule*).

 ### observer